DAY 33: CASA DE LUNA (478.2) TO UPPER SHAKE CAMPGROUND (493.4)

 DAY 37: CAMPSITE (549.0) SITE TO TEHACHAPI WILLOW SPRINGS RD/TEHACHAPI (558.5)

 Up around 7, Eric was already packed up and leaving.
-Lukas and Cy passed me while I was getting ready, waited in camp for a bit but still no sign of Sara and Joe and it was heating up so hit the trail.
-Easy terrain down through another wind farm, very hot early on and my right shin was bothering me again with sharp shooting pain every step, please don’t be shin splints.
+Lukas and Cy passed me while I was getting ready, waited in camp for a little longer but still no sign of Sara and Joe and it was heating up so hit the trail.
+Easy terrain down through another wind farm, very hot early on and my right shin was bothering me again with sharp shooting pain every step, please please please don’t be shin splints.

 I had originally planned to go to Highway 58, 8 miles further but in this heat, not a chance.
 Shirt was literally soaked through with sweat.
 When I got to the road, Cy was there already trying to catch a hitch and we traded off standing on the road vs sitting miserably trying to stay somewhat cool.
-It took a little while but finally got a ride from a friendly (but probably either tripping or coming down) couple, and got dropped at the Tehachapi airport, which has a nice green park for camping.
+It took a little while but finally got a ride from a friendly, but definitely mildly tripping couple, and got dropped at the Tehachapi airport, which has a nice green park for camping.
 A few unfamiliar hikers already staying there and we gave them space while I caught up on journalling.
-Later note: Chia and Six Toes!)
-I had probably my best trail shower in a repurposed port a potty (the things I’d never thought I’d say), there was obviously no hot water but that was perfect for today.
+Later note: Chia and Six Toes!
+I also had probably my best trail shower in a repurposed port a potty (the things I’d never thought I’d say), there was obviously no hot water but that was perfect for today’s weather.

-Lukas texted that him and Eric had arrived and gotten a hotel room so Cy and I started walking to the Best Western, although a nice local picked us up right away and drove us the half mile through town.
+Lukas texted that he and Eric had arrived and gotten a hotel room so Cy and I started walking to the Best Western, although a nice local picked us up right away and drove us the half mile through town.
 In the room, it was pretty crowded with hikers, had a few beers with the gang and then got a message from Tony that he was staying at the same hotel with Yves and Francis!
 Went down a floor and just had to follow the smell of weed to be reunited and catch up on each other’s past week.
 So nice to see them, it’s been a week but on trail it feels like months.

 A little later went for pizza with Eric, Cy and Lukas and Mark.
 Locals bought a couple rounds of beer for us and got a little tipsy, Tehachapi has been the most generous trail town.
-Joe and Sara arrived after hiking through heat of day, crazies.
+Joe and Sara arrived straight to the bar after hiking through heat of day, crazies.
 They were looking rough and a little shell shocked.
 I don’t think I could’ve done the section this morning during the peak heat of the afternoon.
 Zero day tomorrow.

 DAY 38 & 39: DOUBLE ZERO IN TEHACHAPI